spencertipping/divergence/README.markdown

+Note: This project has been superseded by Caterwaul at <http://github.com/spencertipping/caterwaul> and isn't actively maintained anymore.
+Divergence isn't IE-compatible due to bugs in IE's eval() function.

 Divergence is a JavaScript library designed to manipulate functions.
 It provides a few things:

 1. Explicit and implicit function promotion